tristanHessell/mess-around/CONTRIBUTING.md

 All other documentation should be presented in `Markdown` files, with the `.md` extension.

-All markdown files will need to pass `markdownlint` - as defined [here](<https://github.com/DavidAnson/markdownlint>).
+All markdown files will need to pass `markdownlint` - as defined [here](https://github.com/DavidAnson/markdownlint).

 If you are using VsCode, the `davidanson.vscode-markdownlint` extension will come in handy.

-### Source Control

-See `https://github.com/semantic-release/semantic-release/blob/master/CONTRIBUTING.md#commit-message-guidelines` for the guidelines as to how to structure commits and format their messages.

 ## Working with the code